Syslog ingestion with ActiveGate

 Process logs with technology bundle parsers

 Through OpenPipeline, you can use and configure technology bundles.
-A technology bundle is a library of parsers (processing rules), that process logs from various technologies such as Java, .NET, Microsoft IIS, etc.
+A technology bundle is a library of parsers (processing rules) that process logs from various technologies, such as Java, .NET, and Microsoft IIS.

 Parsers help you to improve filtering, troubleshooting, metrics, alerts, and dashboards by efficiently extracting log levels and relevant attributes.
 You can also use technology bundles to structure logs from technologies that are not supported by Dynatrace out of the box.